Leody Taveras Player Props: Rangers vs. Angels

-On Wednesday, Leody Taveras (.559 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+On Thursday, Leody Taveras (.686 slugging percentage in past 10 games, including four home runs) and the Texas Rangers face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
 First pitch is at 8:05 PM ET.

 Leody Taveras Game Info & Props vs. the Angels